Longwave-Technologies/Website/README.md

 CMD ["./main"]
 ```

+**4. Database (PostgreSQL):**

+- Set up a PostgreSQL database to store your website's data securely.
+- Define the database schema and create tables to store information such as user data, contact form submissions, etc.

-Docker Compose file (for PostgreSQL):
+**4.1 Docker Compose file (for PostgreSQL):**

 ```yaml
 version: "3.1"